fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

-Wallet Instance Registration Endpoint
+Wallet Instance Management Endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is a Restful API endpoint provided by the Wallet Provider, allowing the Wallet Instance to register itself with the Wallet Provider backend by sending a Wallet Instance Registration Request.
+This is a RESTful API endpoint provided by the Wallet Provider that enables Wallet Instance management, including registration, status retrieval, revocation upon request (e.g., by the User), and deletion.
+The following sections describe the registration and revocation requests, along with their corresponding responses, handled by this endpoint, which are required for core `Wallet Instance Functionalities`_.

 Wallet Instance Registration Request
 .............................................
-In order to register the Wallet Instance, the request to the Wallet Provider MUST use the HTTP POST method.
-The parameters MUST be encoded using the `application/json` format and included in the message body.
-The following parameters (claims) MUST be provided:
+To register a Wallet Instance, the request to the Wallet Provider MUST use the HTTP POST method with ``Content-Type`` set to `application/json`.
+The request body MUST contain the following parameters (or claims):

 .. _table_http_request_claim: